United Way Mumbai

-United Way Mumbai is a non-profit organisation.addressing social challenges across urban and rural India.
-As part of the global United Way network with operations in 36 countries, this Mumbai-based non-profit collaborates with corporations, non-government organisations (NGOs), government agencies, and individuals to implement solutions in health, education, financial security, and climateand community resiliency.
+United Way Mumbai is a non-profit organisation. addressing social challenges across urban and rural India.
+As part of the global United Way network with operations in 36 countries, this Mumbai-based non-profit collaborates with corporations, non-government organisations (NGOs), government agencies, and individuals to implement solutions in health, education, financial security, and climate and community resiliency.

 History and network

 United Way Mumbai established in 2002 is a member of the international United Way network, which has a 130+ year legacy of fostering community development.
 United Way Mumbai is one of the Indian chapters, as it is also joined by several other regional chapters in Delhi, Bengaluru, Chennai, Baroda, and Hyderabad – each focusing on localised issues within their respective communities.

 Geographical reach

 The organisation has developed a national footprint through partnerships, and extended its initiatives to multiple states of India, including Assam, Uttar Pradesh, Bengaluru, Delhi, Gujarat, Karnataka, Tamil Nadu, Telangana, and West Bengal, among others.